New in this version:

 3. Fixed the default quests bug and put the real 3rd quest in the support archive.

 4. Altered the pushblock code.
 Now, anything with a push flag will appear on top of layers 1 and 2.
-The reason is, Link is walking on layers 1 and 2, so he can’t very well push something below those layers.
+The reason is, the hero is walking on layers 1 and 2, so he can’t very well push something below those layers.
 If he could, then the block would slide along under those layers when it is moving.
 While this may be a desired effect at times, if you wanted to have some sort of animated combo on layer 1 attached to the push block, it wouldn’t work.
 So, to simplify things, I made push blocks be above layers 1 and 2.
 This also hase the added side-effect of allowing you to push a pushblock over different combos and it not change them all to the same thing (it is actually still doing this, but if you set up the real floor on layer 1, then the block won’t be erasing it, just layer 0, which is covered up by layer 1).

 “-fullscreen”: Makes the program run full-screen, using a directx hardware accelerated driver (default)